 A simpler implementation, called WPA2-Personal, supports only one password, which either is the 256-bit Pairwise Master Key or a passphrase of 8 to 63 characters that is used to generate the PMK.
 This is referred to as a Pre-Shared Key (PSK).
 Since there is only one password, an authentication server is not required.
 This is implemented in the vast majority of APs.

 After successful authentication, private keys for the session are generated and the controlled port is authorized.
 The PMK and other information is used to generate a private key called the Pairwise Transient Key for bulk encryption of normal ("unicast") traffic between the AP and the device, and a Group Temporal Key for multicast traffic between the AP and multiple attached devices.
 These keys are exchanged using EAP messages as illustrated.

 The controlled port is set to unauthorized when the authentication process begins, meaning that no application traffic is permitted through the AP.
 After successful authentication and key exchange, the controlled port is authorized, the interrupter-type switch in the diagram closes, allowing Internet and other application traffic through the AP.

 This traffic is encrypted on the airlink, that is, between the AP and the device, using strong AES-based encryption.

-If you liked this, there are dozens more lessons - including text, graphics and an engaging on-camera instructor in the CWA Certified Wireless Analyst Certification Package, and in DVD-video course V6 Understanding Wireless.
-Both start with basic radio principles, covers cellular and mobility from concepts, components and applications to 4G LTE, then Wi-Fi, security, satellites and more.
+If you liked this, there are dozens more lessons - including text, graphics and an engaging on-camera instructor in the CWA Certified Wireless Analyst Certification Package.
+It starts with basic radio principles, covers cellular and mobility from concepts, components and applications to 4G LTE, 5G New Radio, then Wi-Fi, security, satellites and more.